Markham Fair: Fairgrounds

 The fairgrounds are located in northern Markham at the northeast corner of McCowan Road and Elgin Mills Road and sits on 104 acre of former farm land (once farmed by Jonathan 'John' Williamson) and Stuart and Trevor Watson.

 The site has several buildings used to house trade shows and other events.
 A 1/2-mile track and 4 wood stables are used to store animals.
 To the east of the fairgrounds is Little Rouge Creek.

 The original fairground was located at the present day Markham Village Library at southeast corner of Main Street and Highway 7 (farmland of Robert Goodfellow Armstrong and Wellington Hotel).
 The fair moved to the current site in 1977, as the original fairground area grew less agricultural.

-The current library building was built to mimic the shape of the old Agricultural Hall that once stood at the site (along what is now Highway 7 on the south side from Washington Street to Jerman Street).
+The current Markham Village library building was built to mimic the shape of the old Agricultural Hall that once stood at the site (along what is now Highway 7 on the south side from Washington Street to Jerman Street).
 A fire in 1916 burned down the new hall, ice rink and other buildings (barns).
 Only the rink was rebuilt (years later in 1963) on the site and currently part of the Markham Village Community Centre.
 The area where the track once sat are now homes with Reeves Park along Main Street.